EPSSpecialtyApplications/port_analyzer/README.md

 # Port Analyzer

-Port Analyzer automatically documents the network I/O of a machine given a network adapter and an interval of time.
+Port Analyzer automatically documents the network I/O of a machine by port for a given network adapter.

 ## Usage

 You can run the script with the following parameters

 ```
-> ./port_analyzer -CaptureTime <seconds to run> -IPInterface <Network Adapter Name>
+> .\port_analyzer -CaptureTime <seconds to run> -IPInterface <Network Adapter Name>
 ```
 For example, if I want to run the script on my Wi-Fi traffic for 20 seconds, I would type: